0xtrvkc/btc-options-sandbox/README.md

 For research and educational use only.
 Nothing in this repository is financial advice or a recommendation to trade BTC or options.
 Short options can have substantial or theoretically unlimited loss exposure depending on the position structure.

-## License

-No license has been added yet.
-If you want others to reuse or modify the project, add an explicit open-source license such as MIT.